tgaytan/module3-challenge/README.md

 ## Usage

-1. Navigate to the following URL to access the password generator site.
+1. Navigate to the following URL to access the password generator site: https://tgaytan.github.io/module3-challenge/
 2. Hit the "Generate Password" button.
 3. You will be presented with the following prompts.
 Answer the prompts
     *  how many characters does this password need to be?
 Enter an integer between 8 and 128 (8 and 128 are valide values)